What Is A Credit Score?

 The Reality: FALSE.

-When you check your own score through a service or your bank, it is considered a "Soft Inquiry."
+When you check your own score or pull your official reports via AnnualCreditReport.com, it is considered a 'Soft Inquiry'.
 These have zero impact on your score.
 Only "Hard Inquiries" — which happen when a lender reviews your credit for a new loan or credit card application — can cause a small, temporary dip.
+If you spot a mistake on your credit report, you can legally challenge it using the CFPB Credit Dispute Guide.

 Myth 2: Closing an old, unused credit card will help my score.